CiscoDevNet/appdynamics-eks-blueprints-addon/docs/MANUAL_STEPS_FOR_INSTALLING_THE_APPDYNAMICS_ADDON.md

 ## Build the VM Image and Deploy the Lab Infrastructure

-The FSO Lab DevOps project currently supports a VM image build for Amazon AWS.
+The Cisco Observability Platform Lab DevOps project currently supports a VM image build for Amazon AWS.
 Click on the link below for platform-specific instructions and a Bill-of-Materials:

 -	[AWS Build and Deploy](AWS_VM_BUILD_INSTRUCTIONS.md): Instructions